 Months after an Annapolis man was arrested in a driveway-paving scam, the Howard County Office of Consumer Affairs is warning local residents to watch out for home improvement offers that sound too good to be true.

-In one instance Edgewater Patch reported that police blamed Clack – also known as Tommy Edward Clark -- in an alleged attempted to defraud a Davidsonville couple of $61,000 for a job he had quoted for $400.
+In one instance that police blamed Clack – also known as Tommy Edward Clark -- in an alleged attempted to defraud a Davidsonville couple of $61,000 for a job he had quoted for $400.

-Clack posted bail in August and allegedly went back to offering discount blacktop paving, then bumping up the price, this time in Queen Anne, Talbot and Caroline counties, according to the Queen Anne's County sheriff.
+Clack posted bail in August and, this time in Queen Anne, Talbot and Caroline counties, according to the Queen Anne's County sheriff.

 Now the Howard County Office of Consumer Affairs is alerting local residents of a scam run by unlicensed, traveling contractors after a number of complaints by victims here.